 The names of other reporting issuers in respect of which each Director and proposed Director presently serves as a Director are set out under the "Election of Directors" section of this Information Circular.
 Messrs.
-Korenberg and Stinson are directors of Westshore Terminals Investment Corporation and each of Messrs.
-Bentley, Korenberg, Pinette, Stinson and Baird are Directors of Canfor.
+Stinson is director of Westshore Terminals Investment Corporation and each of Messrs.
+Bentley, Pinette, Kayne, Stinson and Baird are Directors of Canfor.
+Mr. Baird is a director of Canada Pacific Railway Limited and Mr. Kayne is a director of Cameco Corporation.
 The Governance Committee reviews whether the presence of directors with common outside directorships affects the independence, decision making or functioning of the Board.
 The Governance Committee also considers these relationships in its assessment of the effectiveness of the Board and overall board composition, as well as the impact of Director's memberships on other public company boards generally.